 Medical supply chain management is a headache for any small or large-scale healthcare facility as it directly impacts their operational costs, labor-management expenses, and overall productivity of the facility.

-As a result, automation in healthcare supply chain management is must need because:
+As a result, automation in healthcare supply chain management is a must need because:

-- No need to worry about the supply and care delays
+- No need to worry about supply and care delays.

 Automation in healthcare is beyond sending text messages

 Now you have a clear sense of how automation can help healthcare facilities to become more flexible, scalable, and efficient along with maintaining the overall medical and operational costs.

 On a crucial note, they need to focus on the right strategy to execute automation in healthcare.